b0yank/ship-classification/README.md

 # ship-classification
-A Jupyter Notebook detailing the development of a marine vessel classifier neural network
+A Jupyter Notebook detailing the development of a marine vessel classifier.
+Architecture used is a convolutional neural network.